scott-intense/lua-cola/README.md

 # lua-cola

-Use C code in your Lua script without writing a native module
+Cola means glue in Portuguese.
+With lua-cola you can glue C source to Lua without writing native modules.

 # requirements